Scientific name: Meles meles

 How to identifyAn unmistakable animal, the badger is large and grey, with a short, fluffy tail, black belly and paws, and a black-and-white striped face.

 DistributionFound throughout England, Wales, Scotland (except for the far north) and Northern Ireland.
 Absent from Scottish islands, the Isle of Man, the Isles of Scilly and the Channel Islands.

 Did you know?Badgers can eat several hundred earthworms a night!
 They are also one of the only predators of hedgehogs - their thick skin and long claws help them to get past the vicious spines.
 If food is in short supply, badgers will forage during the day, as well as at night.
 If there are badgers nearby, you can tempt them into your garden by leaving unsalted peanuts out - a tasty snack for our striped friends.

-The Wildlife Trusts believe that the scientific evidence available does not support a cull (it would not decrease incidences of bTB transmission from badgers to cattle, but would simply disperse badger populations to the detriment of the countryside).
+The Wildlife Trusts believe that the scientific evidence available does not support a cull as it would not decrease incidences of bTB transmission from badgers to cattle.
+Instead it would simply disperse badger populations to the detriment of the countryside.
 Instead, we are urging for vaccinations against bTB to be the way forward.
-You can help by supporting The Wildlife Trusts and our campaign - from becoming a member, to campaigning with us, there are lots of ways you can get involved.